harriish/SNMP/README.md

 https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners

-Note: Test script is not included in this repository.
+Note: 1) Test script is not included in this repository.
+      2) does not work for python3 shebang